Common Neck Injuries From a Car Accident

 An accident can cause injuries, even if it’s a minor collision.
 From rear-end to a side collision, the impact location may cause harm to different parts of your neck.

-1. Cervical Spondylolisthesis
+1. Cervical spondylolisthesis

 The force of an accident may cause one or more of your vertebrae to slip out of alignment or dislocate.
 The resulting injury ranges from mild to severe.
 A vertebra may compress nerves or the spinal cord with slippage, causing pain to radiate to the back of your head or shoulders.